UN arms embargo on Angola (UNITA)

 The Security Council decided to prohibit the transfer of any arms to Angola except through named points of entry on a list to be supplied by the Government of Angola to the Secretary-General.
 This mechanism was intended to assist with implementation of the embargo.

-The arms embargo was terminated by UN Security Council Resolution 1448 in December 2002.
+The arms embargo was lifted by UN Security Council Resolution 1448 in December 2002 in light of the continuing peace process.